jscs-dev/jscs-jsdoc/README.md

 Semver (http://semver.org/) dictates that breaking changes be major version bumps.
 In the context of a linting tool, a bug fix that causes more errors to be reported can be interpreted as a breaking change.
 However, that would require major version bumps to occur more often than can be desirable.
 Therefore, as a compromise, we will only release bug fixes that cause more errors to be reported in minor versions.

-Below you fill find our versioning strategy, and what you can expect to come out of a new `jscs-jsdoc` release.
+Below you will find our versioning strategy, and what you can expect to come out of a new `jscs-jsdoc` release.

  * Patch release:
    * A bug fix in a rule that causes `jscs-jsdoc` to report less errors;